10 Cold Weather Rituals

 While you won’t find edible fruiting bodies this time of year in most locales, that’s no reason to stop scouting your favorite foraging spots in winter.
 One of the best ways to get more comfortable in nature is to simply spend more time in nature.
 Observe your favorite spots all year round, taking note of small changes.
 Which plants last the longest in winter?
 Which wither away early on?
 What types of trees are nearby?
 Have any fallen recently?
 These observations can help you locate new foraging spots in the warmer months.

-4. Add Drops to your routine.
+4. Add Elixirs to your routine.

-Our Mushroom Drops contain liquid extracts, which are a convenient way to integrate the benefits of mushrooms into your daily rituals.
+Our Mushroom Elixirs contain liquid extracts, which are a convenient way to integrate the benefits of mushrooms into your daily rituals.
 When our community inquires about which one(s) they should choose, we simply can’t play favorites.
 Each one is special and supportive in its own way.

 This time of year, we find ourselves reaching for Immune, Gratitude, Mindful or Chill.
 (Learn more about all six here.)
 Before you decide, think about what’s happening in your life and where you could use some support.* From there, the Drops are easy to integrate into routines.
 In winter, you might take them before or after a candlelight yoga session, as part of your pre-journaling ritual or each night before bed.

-5. Savor Gratitude Chocolate as a multisensory practice.
+5. Savor Chocolate as a multisensory practice.

 Cacao has a rich history as a sacred plant and food across Central and South America.
 Without infringing on those respected ceremonies, you can honor your own relationship to cacao and chocolate at home.
 Practice mindful eating by placing a small piece on your tongue and waiting for it to melt.
 What do you smell, taste and feel?
 How does the flavor change and evolve as it transforms from solid to liquid?